MatteoScianna/Xylella-Diffusion/README.md

 #### Long-range dispersal

 Modelling long-range dispersal is a more difficult challenge, since lots of external factors, such as wind and cars, may contribute to the long-distance diffusion of the epidemic.
 Here, an isotropic stochastic dispersal is proposed.
-To each olive grove a weighted probability of generating a random disperser is assigned, given by $\psi N_{t}(x,y)$, where $\psi \in [0,1]$.
+A weighted probability of generating a random disperser is assigned to each olive grove, given by $\psi N_{t}(x,y)$, where $\psi \in [0,1]$.
 Hence, groves with a higher level of self infection will have a higher probability of generating a random dispersal.
 From this, if $\psi N_{t}(x,y) \geq q$, a random number of dispersers $M \in \{1,...,M_{max}\}$ infect $M$ olive groves according to a 2D Gaussian distribution $N(0,d)$.
 Constants are fixed as $\psi = 1, q = 0.2, M_{max} = 5$ and $d=20km$.

 ### Simulation